 Climate change: made possible by QBE

-But there’s something very different about insurers.
-They are connected to both the causes and impacts of climate change, paying out in the tens of millions of dollars at a time on extreme weather events, which are being made more frequent and intense as a result of climate change.
+But at the same time, QBE is paying out hundreds of millions of dollars every year on extreme weather events, the impacts of which are being made worse as a result climate change.

 At their annual general meeting in Sydney, QBE revealed that even though it has not yet been approached to underwrite the Carmichael mega mine, it has an ongoing relationship with its owner, Adani.
 The insurer, which operates globally and is a major underwriter of fossil fuel infrastructure, supports Adani’s businesses in India, and some of their cargo ships.